limeiCode/MissionToMarsWebScraping/README.md

 * **index.html**: a template HTML file structured using bootstrap takes the mars data dictionary and displays all of the data in the appropriate HTML elements.

+* **mars.db**: It is created when it is connected by PyMongo.
+And it holds only one document which is the most recent scrapped data.

 ## Final Results